factorial-io/tcm/readme.md

 ## The component.json-file

-The component.json-file should include at least a name-property, and if you want to use it from the backend-site, a backend-property:
+The component.json-file should include at least a name-property, and if you want to use it from the backend-side, a backend-property:

 ```
 {